SomeRandomGameDev/headless-logic/README.md

 ## Contribution

-Feel free to participate and propose stuff via pull request or issuing.
+Feel free to participate and propose stuff via pull request or issuing or chatting via [gitter](https://gitter.im/stoned-logic/Lobby).
 All the ideas are welcomed.
 But remember:
 - Lightweight
 - No Dependency
 - Well-documented